yagarasu/auth-ruleset/README.md

 That's when the authorization rulesets come in handy.
 We separate the rules from the logic and we query that ruleset as the authority to allow or deny certain action.

-The main goal of this project is to make easy the implementation of complex permission systems for the developers of any kind of apps.
+The main goal of this project is to make easy the implementation of complex permission systems for the developers of any kind of apps by using language constructs close to english to resemble what we usually use to express authorizations in the real world.

 ## How does it work
 There are two main elements involved in this schema: the ruleset and the query.
 The ruleset defines entities, permissions and conditions; the queries return an allow or deny recomendation.